 The spinal cord and brain make up the central nervous system.
 The spinal cord acts as the pathway, sending information to the brain from all the other nervous systems: peripheral (limbs, organs, skin), somatic (muscle movements/touch) and autonomic (breath, heartbeat, digestion).
 Because it plays such a vital role in how the body communicates with the brain, any injury to the spinal cord can cause serious problems.

 The place along the spinal cord or backbone where the injury occurs and the severity of the injury will determine whether the victim will have control over their limbs.
 Wherever the injury occurs on the spinal cord will affect everything below that area – the higher up the spine the injury occurs, the more dysfunction and severity of the consequences.

 Any type of blow to the spine that fractures, crushes, compresses or dislocates one or more vertebrae can cause a traumatic spinal cord injury.
 A bullet or stabbing wound can also damage the spinal cord.

-Most causes of traumatic spinal cord injuries stem from auto accidents, motorcycle accidents and truck accidents, but they can also happen from acts of violence, slips and falls, alcohol-related injuries, sports injuries and workplace / construction accidents.
+Most cases of traumatic spinal cord injuries stem from car accidents, motorcycle accidents and truck accidents, but they can also happen from acts of violence, slips and falls, alcohol-related injuries, sports injuries and workplace/construction accidents.